jessepav/lacygoill-wiki-backup/admin/update-alternatives.md

 The name of a specific file in  the filesystem, which may be made accessible via an alternative link using the alternatives system.

-In `$ man update-alternatives`, it's also simply called “alternative”.
+In `man update-alternatives`, it's also simply called “alternative”.

 ## link group